Daniel M. Cobb

 Research Interests and Honors

 I joined the Department of American Studies in fall 2010, after serving as a faculty member in the History Department at Miami University in Oxford, Ohio and as Assistant Director of the D’Arcy McNickle Center for American Indian and Indigenous Studies at the Newberry Library in Chicago.
-My research and teaching focus on American Indian history since 1887, political activism, ethnohistorical methods, ethnobiography, memory, and global indigenous rights.
+From 2017 to 2018, I served as the Fulbright Bicentennial Chair in American Studies at the University of Helsinki in Helsinki, Finland.
+My research and teaching focuses on American Indian history since 1887, political activism, ethnohistorical methods, ethnobiography, memory, and global indigenous rights.

 My first book, Native Activism in Cold War America: The Struggle for Sovereignty (2008), won the inaugural Labriola Center American Indian National Book Award in 2009.
 I am the co-editor, with anthropologist Loretta Fowler, of Beyond Red Power: American Indian Politics and Activism since 1900 (2007) and, with Helen Sheumaker, Memory Matters (2011).
 In 2013, the University of Chicago Press published my revised and expanded fourth edition of William T. Hagan’s classic work American Indians and in November of 2015, the University of North Carolina Press released Say We Are Nations: Documents of Politics and Protest in Indigenous America since 1887.
-My essays have appeared in American Indian Quarterly, American Indian Culture and Research Journal, Western Historical Quarterly, and Chronicle of Higher Education.
+My essays have appeared in American Indian Culture and Research Journal, American Indian Quarterly, Chronicle of Higher Education, Comparative American Studies, Ethnohistory, and Western Historical Quarterly.

 I have been fortunate in receiving research support via fellowships and grants from the American Philosophical Society, Organization of American Historians, Friends of the Princeton University Library, Morris K. Udall Archives, the Newberry Library, the Carl Albert Center for Congressional Research and Studies, the Humanities Center at Miami University, and the Institute for the Arts and Humanities, University Research Council, and William R. Kenan, Jr. Charitable Trust at the University of North Carolina.